 The university will send you key documents throughout the year, which you will use to file your U.S. taxes.
 Additionally, you’ll need to know which forms to file with the U.S. Internal Revenue Service (IRS) and deadlines to file them.

 The documents you receive and the documents you file will depend on your tax residency status.
 Many of you are likely new to the U.S. and considered nonresident alien taxpayers.
 However, some of you may be new to CU but not to the U.S. and may be considered resident alien taxpayers.
-Your initial meeting with the International tax Office (outlined in Step 2) will help you determine and understand your status.
+Completing your Calculus profile (outlined in Step 2) will generate in a Sprintax Tax Summary that includes your U.S. tax residency status, determined based on the details you provided.

 You can find information specific to your U.S. tax residency status on the Nonresident Alien Basics webpage or the Resident Aliens Basics webpage.